JakaHatlakLJ/eduexo_PC/README.md

     - Refer to: [https://github.com/JakaHatlakLJ/eduexo_EEG]

 2. **Configure the Experiment:**
-    - Open `experiment_config.py`.
+    - Open `experiment_config.json`.
     - Modify the configuration parameters as needed for your experiment.

 ## Running the Experiment

-Once the setup is complete, you can run the experiment using the following command:
+1. Once the setup is complete, you can run the experiment using the following command:
 ```sh
 python experiment_do.py
 ```

+2. Run `EXO_main.py` on EXO at the same time and follow the instructions.
+(If run for testing purposes you can additionaly use LSL_send_position.py on EXO)

 This will start the experiment based on the configurations prepared in the previous steps.